-Senex's external auditor is EY.
-The Audit and Risk Committee is responsible for making recommendations to the Board on the selection, appointment, reappointment and replacement (if applicable subject to shareholder ratification) and independence of the external auditor.
-For more information about the external auditor please refer to the Director's Report in the FY18 Annual Report and for more information about the role of the Audit and Risk Committee please refer to the Corporate Governance section on the company website.
+Senex's external auditor is Ernst & Young.
+The Audit and Risk Committee is responsible for making recommendations to the Board on the selection, appointment, reappointment and replacement (if applicable, subject to shareholder ratification) and independence of the external auditor.
+For more information about the external auditor please refer to the directors' report in the 2019 Annual Report.
+For more information about the role of the Audit and Risk Committee please refer to the corporate governance section on our website.